attilabertok/design-patterns-demo/Factory/SimpleFactory/readme.md

 # Simple Factory

-The simple factory isn't actually a design pattern, it's more of a programming idiom.
+The Simple Factory isn't actually a design pattern, it's more of a programming idiom.

 ## Intent
 Simple Factory encapsulates object creation and separates the responsibility of creating objects from the responsibility of using the created objects.